bmechtley/sirens/README.markdown

 # Tutorial
 Coming sometime.
 See the examples/ directory for some ideas.

-# Upcoming changes / Helping out
+# Upcoming changes
-There are a number of tasks we are planning for improving Sirens.
-If you are interested in working on or making any fixes to Sirens, thanks!
-Just fork this project.
-If you're looking for some inspiration, check out TODO.markdown.
+There are a number of tasks planned for improving Sirens.
+See TODO.markdown.

 # Acknowledgements
 Sirens is based off research within the [Arts, Media and Engineering](http://ame.asu.edu/) program at [Arizona State University](http://asu.edu/).
 Additionally, work on Sirens is supported by the [National Science Foundation](http://www.nsf.gov/) under Grants NSF IGERT DGE-05-04647 and NSF CISE Research Infrastructure 04-03428.
 For more information, the following paper may be of interest: